 Figure 2: Immune system submodel.
 Green arrows represent stimulatory effects causing proliferation or differentiation, while red arrows represent degradation or destruction.
 T4 in plasma enters the B-cell and generates T3 for thyromimetic effects.
 The double-headed black arrow from B-cells to plasma cells indicates differentiation in which a B-cell matures into a plasma cell.

-TPOAb and TGAb are grouped into a single compartment Ab in ODE (6).
-The dynamics of antibody in the blood were modeled as the difference between plasma cell antibody production and the loss of antibody either through internalization by thyroid cells or due to degradation calculated from experimental half-life12.
+TPOAb and TGAb are aggregated into a single compartment Ab in ODE (6).
+The dynamics of antibody in plasma are modeled as the difference between plasma cell antibody production and the loss of antibody either through internalization by thyroid cells or due to degradation calculated from experimental half-life12.